 Rob Musto concludes by summarising his thoughts: “Looking at the UV system from the concept of the pilot line trials, into the scale up into full production, it’s followed a stable path and everything we want from it has been provided, so it’s very easy to work with, it’s very easy for the operators to understand and maintain, and the support that we get and guidance, particularly in the early days… we wouldn’t be where we are today without that.”

 Nu-Coat use GEW’s NUVA2 UV curing system in the manufacture and supply of self-adhesive materials to the signage, display and graphics market.
-To find out more about NUVA2 or contact one of our Sales Team, go to our NUVA2 product page.
+To find out more about NUVA2, go to our NUVA2 product page.